NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### Advanced Example

-In this example, we will utilize various features of the library.
+In this example, we will utilize various features of the library after capturing a frame: inspect its dimensions and mode, access an individual pixel, obtain the complete processed image buffer, and read processed telemetry.

 We will be using Wire1, which is only available on boards with SDA1/SCL1 (e.g. Due/Teensy/etc.) - change to Wire if Wire1 is unavailable.
-We will also be using the digitalWriteFast library, available at <https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast>.

 See [`examples/AdvancedExample/AdvancedExample.ino`](examples/AdvancedExample/AdvancedExample.ino) for the complete sketch.